 Partners in Aid (PIA) recognises the importance and value of listening and responding to concerns and complaints.
 We are committed to continuous improvement and welcome feedback from all stakeholders or other members of the public.
-We acknowledge that we may receive complaints from time to time and regard these as a genuine opportunity to review our policies and practices with a view to improvement.
+We acknowledge that we may sometimes receive complaints.
+We regard these as a genuine opportunity to review our policies and practices with a view to improvement.

-All complaints and disclosure of wrongdoing will be taken seriously and acted on in accordance with this policy.
+All complaints and disclosures of wrongdoing will be taken seriously and acted on in accordance with this policy.
 PIA is also committed to ensuring that it will provide appropriate assistance and referrals, if necessary and wanted by the complainants.